-Who is eligible: Foundational Family Services are available to all families registered in the OAP at any point based on their needs.
+Who is eligible: Foundational Family Services are available to all families registered in the OAP living anywhere in Ontario.
 These services are provided at no cost.

 How to access: To register for services offered at Surrey Place, visit the MySurreyPlace.ca client portal or call 1-833-575-KIDS (5437).
 There’s no limit to the number of times families can access Foundational Family Services.

-What it is: A variety of services that help caregivers with young children learn how to implement strategies and techniques to teach young children new skills.
-All programs are play-based, child-led and developmentally appropriate.
+What it is: This service helps caregivers with young children learn how to implement strategies and techniques to teach young children new skills.
+Programs are naturalistic, child-led and developmentally appropriate.

 Who is eligible: All children 12-48 months old who are registered in the Ontario Autism Program can receive this program free of charge.

 How to access: Invitation letters are sent to all eligible families.
-When families receive an invitation letter, they select the program best suited for their family and child.
-Next, they register directly with a service provider offering that program.
+Families can select the most suitable program for their family and child and register directly with a service provider.

 To register for services offered at Surrey Place or to learn more, visit the Toronto Autism Services Network website.
 Families can register directly on the site.

 What it is: A six-month group-based program designed to prepare young children entering kindergarten or grade 1 for the first time.
-Offered free of charge, the goal of this program is to help children develop school readiness skills, including communication, social skills and behaviour management.
-Families and educators will also be able to access consultation services from Entry to School program staff, as needed, during a child’s first six months in school.
+Offered free of charge, the goal of this program is to help children develop school readiness skills, including communication, social skillsand how to manage their emotions and behaviour.
+Families and educators have access to consultation services from Entry to School staff, as needed, during a child’s first six months in school.

 Who is eligible: Children between three to six years old who will be starting kindergarten or Grade 1 for the first time.

-How to access: Eligible families will receive an invitation letter from the Ministry.
-When a family receives an invitation letter, they select the program best suited for their family and child.
-Next, they register directly with a service provider offering that specific program.
-To register for services at Surrey Place or to learn more, visit the Toronto Autism Services Network website.
-Families can register directly on the site.
+How to access: Eligible families will receive an invitation letterand register directly with a service provider.
+To register for services at Surrey Place or to learn more, visit the Toronto Autism Services Network website or call Surrey Place at 1-833-575-KIDS (5437).

-What it is: This program provides access to supports intended to help prevent crisis and reduce the risk of a child or youth harming themselves or others.
+What it is: This program provides access to supports to help prevent crisis and reduce the risk of a child or youth harming themselves or others.
 It is not designed to replace emergency or crisis services.
-Eligible children and youth and their families can receive up to 12 weeks of free supports, which may include interdisciplinary consultation, service coordination, respite services, or direct services to the child and family.
+Eligible children and youth and their families can receive up to 12 weeks of free supports, which may include interdisciplinary consultation, service coordination, respite services or direct services to the child/youth and family.